 The SBR Program offers a simple message connectivity test ('message.ping') designed as an end-to-end connectivity test from business software, through core services, to agencies and back

 It is important to obtain solid knowledge of the SBR Solution Overview, SBR Taxonomy AU, ReadMe files in the SDK, the Message Implementation Guide and the SBR Self Certification Testing Guide.

-The testing results are not reviewed by the Australian Government or by a third party, so the declaration is a self-certification of compliance, with no implied approval or endorsement by the SBR Program of any Australian Government agency.
-However, on a risk basis, the SBR Program will undertake a targeted compliance audit of a software developers adherence to the agreed processes.
+The declaration is a self-certification of compliance with no implied approval or endorsement by the SBR Program or any Australian Government agency.
+Therefore the testing results are not reviewed by the Australian Government or by a third party.
+However, on a risk basis, the SBR Program will undertake a targeted compliance audit of a software developer's adherence to the agreed processes.

-The self certification testing packages are designed to provide technical assurance that your implementation of SBR has been done correctly.
+The self-certification testing packages are designed to provide technical assurance that your implementation of SBR has been done correctly.
 You should note that the self-certification testing artefacts are designed to provide technical assurance only.
-As a Software Developer you are responsible for conduction your own quality reviews and tests to your own satisfaction, prior to commencement of any conformance testing.
+As a software developer you are responsible for conducting your own quality reviews and tests to your own satisfaction, prior to commencing any conformance testing.

-To be eligible to complete the Self-Certification declaration you must have completed the following activities:
+To be eligible to complete the self-certification declaration you must complete the required testing for the relevant reports.

 Developing or testing SBR-enabled software and require assistance?